twohoursonelife/junior/README.md

 - 2HOL Discord: 423293333864054833
 - Junior: 888800450533548123

 - 2HOL Dev Discord: 678098930503909386
 - Dev Junior: 912705407850532904

 ### Container registry info

-- Docker namespace is `connorhsmith/junior`
+- We use GitHub's container registry, namespace `ghcr.io/twohoursonelife/junior`
   - You will find **stable/released** versions here
-- This repo also uses Github Container Registry, namespace `ghcr.io/twohoursonelife/junior`
-  - You will find **unstable/dev** versions here

 ### Github Actions info

-- We have an action to deploy the bot, triggered by the creation of a Github release.
+- We have an action to deploy the bot, triggered by the creation of a GitHub release.
 (Version format `*.*.*`)
   - This is `.github/workflows/deploy.yml`, the action is made up of three jobs.
-First the image is built and exported to Docker Hub, at the same time the Slash Commands for the bot are being deployed in a seperate job and finally, dependent on the build and upload job, final deployment is triggered.
+First the image is built and exported to GHCR, at the same time the Slash Commands for the bot are being deployed in a seperate job and finally, dependent on the build and upload job, final deployment is triggered.
   - Deployment is a bit rougher and not as easy to quickly move to another server as I would like it to be.
   - In essence, we have a Digital Ocean Droplet setup with the 1-Click-Install Docker image which has then been setup with [adnanh/webhook](https://github.com/adnanh/webhook) and the `deploy.sh` script found in this repo, loosely following [this article](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32).
   - This allows the deploy action to hit the *totally secure (and not security by obscurity)* webhook with a POST request, triggering the script to run on the server.

-- The other action simply builds the image and releases it to GHCR on every push to the main branch.

 ### Command cheat sheet

 Build Docker container
-`docker build . --tag ghcr.io/twohoursonelife/junior-dev`
+`docker build . --tag ghcr.io/twohoursonelife/junior`

 Run latest dev image
 `docker run --name=junior-dev --detach --env DEV_TOKEN=thetoken ghcr.io/twohoursonelife/junior-dev:latest`